Franco-Swedish War

 The Franco-Swedish War or Pomeranian War was the first involvement by Sweden in the Napoleonic Wars.
 The country joined the Third Coalition in an effort to defeat France under Napoleon Bonaparte.

 Background

-In 1803, the United Kingdom had declared war on France, and Sweden remained neutral, together with the Nordic countries Denmark–Norway and Prussia.
+In 1803, the United Kingdom had declared war on France, and Sweden remained neutral, together with Denmark–Norway and Prussia.
 However, after the execution of Louis-Antoine-Henri de Bourbon-Condé in 1804, the Swedish government broke all diplomatic ties with France and concluded a convention to allow the British to use Swedish Pomerania as a military base against France in exchange for payments.
 Russia also promised Sweden that 40,000 men would come to the aid of the country if it was threatened by French forces.
 Therefore, on 9 August 1805 Sweden joined the Third Coalition and declared war on France on 31 October.

 The war

 Offensive against Hanover

 In early November 1805, a combined British, Russian and Swedish force of about 12,000 men were sent from Swedish Pomerania to liberate French-held Hanover.
 The offensive against Hanover was repeatedly delayed because of Prussia's partial reluctance for the Swedes and the Russians to move troops through Prussian territory.
 However, in December 1805, after the Battle of Austerlitz, the British and the Russian forces started to evacuate Hanover and left only a small Swedish force alone to face the French.
 In April 1806, the Swedes were also forced to retreat to Swedish Pomerania after an agreement had been concluded between Prussia and France.